wnyao/learning-notes/algorithm/algorithm/QUICK_SORT.md

 ### Performance

+The time taken by quick sort depends upon the input array and partition strategy.

+#### Best case

+The best case occurs when the partition process always picks the middle element as pivot.

+#### Worst case

+The worst case occurs when the partition process always picks greatest or smallest element as pivot.
+If we consider partition strategy where last element is always picked as pivot, the worst case would occur when the array is already sorted in increasing or decreasing order.

-Quicksort seldom incurs the worst-case sort time.
-However, even modified versions of the Quicksort can have a worst-case sort time of O(n2) when one of these events occurs:
+Even modified versions of the Quicksort can have a worst-case sort time of `O(n^2)` when one of these events occurs:

 - The dataset is already sorted in the desired order.
 - The dataset is sorted in reverse order.